shakkurcwb/react-simple-v1/README.md

 Basically, I implement few code, just the necessary to start building great stuffs.

 Some steps to configurate are showed below:
-1. Execute [this](https://reactjs.org/docs/try-react.html) tutorial and create your own envirenment;
+1. Execute [this](https://reactjs.org/docs/try-react.html) tutorial and create your own environment;
 1. Use CLI __create-router-app__ to generate a new project;
 1. After that, enter in project folder and run this command:
 ```bash